HOTBERD/HOTBERD/README.md

   •Go to Facebook link to see more information about me.

   • DNC/get ref my pony skin without permission.

+  • I am very bad at communication, I don't even have words to say.

   • I often give my gmail game account to my friends, that's why I'm in their account sometimes .